jusstol/test-theFork/README.md

 4. Move your CSV file (bookings.csv) into ./data/in
 5. Go to Supervisor (http://localhost:9001) and click `RESTART ALL` to start all steps of the pipeline.
 6. They will all start after one minute.
-You can read log messages in the ./log directory that has been created
+You can read log messages in the ./log directory that has been created.
+The insert_monthly_report job may fail once if compute_monthly_report is not finished, it should work fine on the next iteration (1 more minute later)
 7. Once all jobs are finished, you can take a look at the ./data/out folder to find the _monthly\_restaurants\_report.csv_ file
 8. Go back to Jupyter on the _1\_check\_database.ipnyb_ notebook
 9. Re run all cells.
 You should see 5 lines extracted from the the `monthly_restaurants_report` table to prove we can query the database.